-Departmental prizes are available in all departments in the Faculty.
+Departmental prizes are available in all departments in the Faculty as follows:

-PRIZE CRITERIA Department Of History And Archaeology The Neville Hall Prize Awarded to the student with the best results in courses covering the History of the Americas in first, second or third year The Walter Rodney Prize Awarded to the student with the best results in courses concerned with the History of Africa in first, second or third year The Elsa Goveia Prize Awarded to the student with the best results in H20F: Conquest Colonization and Resistance in the Caribbean 1600-the end of Slavery, or H20G: Freedom, Decolonization and Independence in the Caribbean since 1804.
+PRIZE CRITERIA DEPARTMENT OF HISTORY AND ARCHAEOLOGY The Neville Hall Prize Awarded to the student with the best results in courses covering the History of the Americas in first, second or third year The Walter Rodney Prize Awarded to the student with the best results in courses concerned with the History of Africa in first, second or third year The Elsa Goveia Prize Awarded to the student with the best results in HIST2006: Conquest Colonization and Resistance in the Caribbean 1600- the end of Slavery, or HIS2007: Freedom, Decolonization and Independence in the Caribbean since 1804.
 The Douglas Hall Prize Awarded to the student with the best results in H20E: Caribbean Economic History, and H30W: The Caribbean Economy since 1640.
 This competition covers all three campuses.
-The Ilm-al-Ahsan Prize Awarded to the student with the most outstanding performance in an Asian History courses Gladwyn Turbutt Prize Awarded to the students with the best results in any Level III European and Archaeology History courses AND students with the best results in the level one History Courses HIST1601 (H16A) and HIST1703 (H17C) Department Of Literatures In English A Departmental Prize Most outstanding academic performance in Literatures in English at Levels II and III Brodber/Pollard Prize Awarded to the student with the most outstanding performance in Creative Writing, Prose Fiction Melvena Myrie-Mckenzie Prize Awarded to the student with the most outstanding academic performance in Prose Fiction at Level I Vicens Prize Awarded to the student with the most outstanding academic performance in Literatures in English, Level II The Ian Randle Prize Awarded to the student with the most outstanding academic performance in Literatures in English at Level I Dep artment Of Modern Languages And Literatures William Mailer Prize Awarded to the most outstanding Level I French student.
+The Ilm-al-Ahsan Prize Awarded to the student with the most outstanding performance in an Asian History courses Gladwyn Turbutt Prize Awarded to the students with the best results in any Level III European and Archaeology History courses AND students with the best results in the level one History Courses HIST1601 and HIST1703 Department of Literatures In English The Ian Randle Prize Awarded to the student with the most outstanding academic performance in Literatures in English at Level I Vicens Prize Awarded to the student with the most outstanding academic performance in Literatures in English, Level II The UWI Bookshop Prize Most outstanding academic performance in Literatures in English at Levels III Brodber/Pollard Prize Awarded to the student with the most outstanding performance in Creative Writing, Prose Fiction Melvena Myrie-Mckenzie Prize Awarded to the student with the most outstanding academic performance in Prose Fiction at Level I Modesta Riley Cooper Prize Awarded to the B.Ed. student with the most outstanding academic performance in a Level I Literatures in English course DEPARTA AENT OF MODERN LANGUAGES AND LITERATURES William Mailer Prize Awarded to the most outstanding Level I French student.
 Prix Jambec Prize Awarded to the most outstanding Level II French student Gertrude Buscher Prize Awarded to the most outstanding Level III French student.
 French Embassy Prize Awarded to the most outstanding academic performance in French for the particular academic year.
-Gabriel Coulthard Prize Awarded to the most outstanding Level II Spanish Student Paul Davis Memorial Prize Awarded to the most outstanding Level III Spanish Student Kemlin Laurence Prize Awarded to the student with the most outstanding academic performance in Spanish language and Literature
+Gabriel Coulthard Prize Awarded to the most outstanding Level II Spanish Student Paul Davis Memorial Prize Awarded to the most outstanding Level III Spanish Student